Make maintenance mandatory for public, private structures — Fashola

 By Esther Onyegbula & Folorunsho Olumuyiwa

-Former Minister of Works and Housing, Mr. Babatunde Raji Fashola, SAN, has called for legislation to make facility management and maintenance compulsory for public and private buildings across Nigeria, warning that failure to institutionalise the practice could undermine infrastructure sustainability.
+Former Minister of Works and Housing, Mr. Babatunde Raji Fashola, SAN, has called for a legislation to make facility management and maintenance compulsory for public and private buildings across Nigeria.

+According to him, failure to institutionalise the practice can undermine infrastructure sustainability.

-Fashola, who delivered the keynote address at the IFMA Global Africa Conference 2025 in Lagos, stressed that sustainable facility management is critical to job creation, climate change adaptation, and the efficient use of public resources.
+Fashola, who made the call in his keynote address at the IFMA Global Africa Conference 2025 in Lagos yesterday, said sustainable facility management was critical to job creation, climate change adaptation and efficient use of public resources.

-According to him, while building construction employs only about 30 per cent of professionals in the industry on a short-term basis, over 70 per cent derive long-term employment from the operation and maintenance of facilities.
+He said while building construction employed only about 30 per cent of professionals in the industry on a short-term basis, over 70 per cent derive long-term employment from the operation and maintenance of facilities.

 “That is where the jobs are.
 We must move away from unsustainable empowerment models such as motorcycles and tricycles, which worsen carbon emissions, and instead channel resources into facility management as a viable and enduring alternative.”